BrianJHiggins/BrianHigginsThesis/README.md

 Correlation results: Q&A_tone_price_correlation.csv, Q&A_tone_price_correlation_by_GICS.csv.

-Scatter plots,correlation matrices in the 'plots' folder.
+Scatter plots,correlation matrices in the plots.zip folder.

 Instructions to run the pipeline: